How to Build a Hamburger Menu in React

 npm install react-icons

-Steps to build a responsive hamburger Menu in React
+Building a Responsive Hamburger Menu in React

-Step 1: Create a new folder
+Step 1: Create a Parent Folder

-2. Locate the src folder
+• Locate the src folder in the file tree.

-Step 2: Create a subfolder
+Step 2: Create a Subfolder

-Step 3: Create components
+Step 3: Create Components

 1. NavBar.css

-2. NavLinks
+2. NavLinks.js

 //NavLinks.js